Deploy hooks

 The deploy hook is a specific solution for specific workflows.

-For most day to day usage.
-The GitHub integration with automatic git push to deploy is the most convenient way to deploy.
+For most day-to-day usage, the GitHub integration with automatic git push to deploy is the most convenient way to deploy.

 Security